jonifreeman/ajatusasana.fi/en/me.markdown

 ---
 Ajatus & Asana was born in April 2013.

 My name is Stephanie Freeman.
-I am an independent researcher-yoga teacher-hobbyist drummer.
-One foot in science, the other one in wellbeing, the aim being to build a strong bridge between the two.
+I am a yoga and body awareness teacher, Doctor of Philosophy (Behavioural swciences) and M.A.
+(Educational sciences) One foot in science, the other one in wellbeing, the aim being to build a strong bridge between the two.
 My 42 year life trajectory could be summarized through the following three partly overlapping phases: body first, head first, and body/mind in unison.